 Where are scans carried out?

 Pregnancy scans are carried out on the NHS at

 How many baby scans do I have?

 You will have two ultrasound scans as part of your pregnancy.
 Additional scans may be requested by your midwife.
 The first scan is sometimes called the ‘dating’ scan.
 The second scan is sometimes called an ‘anomaly’ scan.

 You’ll be asked to lie on the bed and pull your clothing up or down to reveal your tummy.
 The lights will be dimmed to enable the sonographer to get a good view of the screen.
 The sonographer will spread gel onto your bump to allow the probe to move freely, before taking screenshots of ultrasound images and recording measurements on their computer.

 When can I find out if it’s a boy or a girl?

 How long do baby scans take?

 The ultrasound pregnancy scan typically takes 20 minutes to complete, depending on a number of factors.
 A wriggly baby can be trickier to measure and may require several attempts to take measurements to ensure accuracy.

-There are no known risks to mother or baby of having an ultrasound scan.
+There are no known risks to

 The two scans that you have through the NHS are free, but there may be a charge for print-outs and multiple copies of your scan photos.
 The cost of your scan print-out is set by each NHS Trust.
 It’s a good idea to take some cash with you.